 Latitude and longitude of encoded position.
-Enter "NIL" if the Beacon Message is invalid per C/S A.001, section entitled "Alert Message Validation (Filtering Anomalous Data)".
+Enter "NIL" if the Beacon Message is invalid per document C/S A.001, section entitled "Alert Message Validation (Filtering Anomalous Data)" or if encoded position is not provided.
+If encoded position is provided for a FGB, then set the Time of Update to "UPDATE TIME WITHIN 4 HOURS OF DETECTION TIME".